 Comox Valley Therapeutic Riding Society, a registered non-profit society, began at Norwood Stables with 5 riders in 1986.

-Written by Marg Hind, Founder and previous Program Director of Comox Valley Therapeutic Riding Society
+Written by Marg Hind, co-founder and previous Program Director of Comox Valley Therapeutic Riding Society

-Today, with the help of over 175 volunteers, we conduct one of the largest therapeutic riding programs in British Columbia, with more than 150 clients attending per week.
+Today, with the help of over 100 volunteers, we conduct an amazing therapeutic riding program with more than 70 clients attending per week.

 In addition to the Comox Valley, our programs serve Vancouver Island communities from Fanny Bay to Port Hardy, including 3 outlying islands accessible only by ferry.